saghul/pyuv/docs/fs.rst

 .. note::
-    All functions in the fs module except for the `FSEvent` class support both synchronous and asynchronous modes.
+    All functions in the fs module except for the `FSEvent` and `FSPoll` classes support both synchronous and asynchronous modes.
 If you want to run it synchronous don't pass any callable as the `callback` argument, else it will run asynchronously.
+If the async form is used, then a `FSRequest` is returned when calling the functions, which has a `cancel()` method that can be called in order to cancel the request, in case it hasn't run yet.

 .. note::
     All functions that take a file descriptor argument must get the file descriptor